Innovating Music Podcast Episodes

 Get all our past episodes on your favorite digital device by subscribing on one of these great services: Apple Podcasts, iHeartRadio, Spotify, Overcast, Stitcher, TuneIn, Google Play, YouTube and at this link.

 Technology is continuing to expand and transform music and our human systems around it.
 The Innovating Music podcast, launched in 2017, launched to look at Innovation in Music from all sorts of angles and beliefs.
-It has grown to looking at possible Futures in Music, both locally and globally.
-Some episodes are funny, some are deep in tech talk, and others are inspirational.
-Our Executive Director, Dr. Gigi Johnson, talks with start-ups, long-time industry leaders, new technology creators, artists, and others.
-Each shares how new technologies are transforming how we create, collaborate, and create communities around music in a connected age — in our home towns and in communities across the globe, plus in systems that connect these futures together.
+It grew to looking at possible Futures in Music, both locally and globally.
+Some episodes were funny, some were deep in tech talk, and others were inspirational.
+Our Executive Director, Dr. Gigi Johnson, talked with start-ups, long-time industry leaders, new technology creators, artists, and others.
+Each episode shared how new technologies are transforming how we create, collaborate, and create communities around music in a connected age — in our home towns and in communities across the globe, plus in systems that connect these futures together.

-So far, we’ve shared our digital fireside with innovative guests on topics ranging from virtual reality, blockchain, and streaming to finding love, intractable problems, trust and relationships, and unanswered questions in innovation.
+Episodes included digital fireside chats with innovative guests on topics ranging from virtual reality, blockchain, and streaming to finding love, intractable problems, trust and relationships, and unanswered questions in innovation.

 - Why are creative and social changes happening?

 - How are these complex systems building and rebuilding?